Progesterone

 Progestin is also the active ingredient in the long-acting injected contraceptive Depo Provera (medroxyprogesterone) and the intrauterine device (IUD) Mirena.

-Maintaining menstrual cycles, a function of progestins, is important during childbearing years because shedding the uterine lining each month reduces the risk of endometrial cancer.
-If you frequently skip periods due to polycystic ovary syndrome, being overweight or underweight, or another disorder, your health care professional may recommend birth control pills to regulate your cycle.
+Maintaining menstrual cycles, a function of progestins, is important during childbearing years because unopposed estrogen without progesterone increases the risk of endometrial cancer.
+If you frequently skip periods due to polycystic ovary syndrome (PCOS), being overweight or underweight, or another disorder, your health care professional may recommend birth control pills to regulate your cycle.

-If you miss periods and can't take either combination or progestin-only birth control pills, or would simply prefer not to take them, you may need an occasional progestin prescription to induce shedding of the uterine lining at least four times a year.
+If you miss periods and can't take either combination or progestin-only birth control pills, or would simply prefer not to take them, you may need an occasional progestin prescription to balance the unopposed estrogen.
+This will also result in the shedding of the uterine lining at least four times a year.

 As you grow older and enter perimenopause (the menopause transition phase, which can last six years or more and ends one year after your final menstrual period), your hormone levels fluctuate and decrease, causing irregular ovulation and menstruation, as well as bothersome symptoms like hot flashes.
 Some women find that low-dose birth control pills can help control perimenopausal symptoms and keep periods regular.